brooklynrail/brooklynrail-platform/content/events/2020/12/radical-poetry-reading-with-bennet-bergman.md

       Luis Ospina and Carlos Mayolo (2017) and Ecogenoethnocide by Santiago Arboleda Quiñonez (2018)."
   - person: shiv-kotecha
-    event_bio: "Shiv Kotecha is the author of The Switch (Wonder, 2018) and EXTRIGUE (Make Now, 2015).
-He writes about art, film, and literature for frieze.
+    event_bio: >
-      He’s written elswhere on the internet, holds a PhD in English from New York University and teaches poetry for NYU’s XE Experimental Humanties Deparment. "
+      Shiv Kotecha is the author of The Switch (Wonder, 2018) and EXTRIGUE (Make Now, 2015).
+He writes about art, film, and literature for frieze, where he is a contributing editor.
+He’s written elsewhere on the internet, holds a PhD in English from New York University, where he now  teaches poetry.
   - person: benjamin-krusling
     event_bio: Benjamin Krusling is a poet and artist working in sound and video.
       His first book Glaring is out now from Wendy's Subway.